thorn0/azure-devops-docs/docs/repos/git/includes/personal-access-tokens.md

    ![Name your token, select a lifespan.
 If using Azure DevOps Services, select an account for your token](../media/setup-personal-access-token.png)

 5. Select the [scopes](/azure/devops/integrate/get-started/authentication/oauth#scopes)
-   for this token to authorize for *your specific tasks*.
+   for this token to authorize for _your specific tasks_.

    For example, to create a token to enable a [build and release agent](/azure/devops/pipelines/agents/agents) to authenticate to TFS, limit your token's scope to **Agent Pools (read, manage)**.

-6. When you're done, make sure to *copy the token*.
+6. When you're done, make sure to _copy the token_.
 You'll use this token as your password.
 Select **Close**.

    ![Use a token as the password for your Git tools or apps](../../tfvc/media/create-personal-access-token.png)

 ::: moniker-end

-* * *
+---

 ## Use your personal access token

 Your token is your identity and represents you when it's used.
 Keep your tokens secret and treat them like your password.

 See the following examples of using your PAT.